freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/index.md

 Visual scripting doesn't have the above problems.
 It doesn't need to be compiled, and the VPE APIs are the nodes that we provide.

 > [!note]
-> Personal note: As software developers, we're obviously sceptical about anything that is supposed to replace code.
-So we started implementing an EM game in visual scripting.
+> Personal note: As software developers, we're obviously skeptical about anything that is supposed to replace code.
+So, we started implementing an EM game in visual scripting.
 After putting some effort into creating the right kind of nodes to bring down the graph size significantly, we're happy and we think it's an awesome way of creating game logic.

 ## How?

 If you're coming from Visual Pinball, you're probably used to doing everything in VBScript, including physics hacks and transforming objects on the playfield.
 VPE is different in that it separates the physical aspect of the table from the logical part (the "game logic").
 We use visual scripting exclusively as a [Gamelogic Engine](xref:gamelogic_engine).

 This approach already reduces a lot what visual scripting must be able to do.
 It basically boils down to triggering coils and lamps based on switch events.
-Of course there are a few more things like updating the display and for more complicated games, triggering entire light shows and sounds, but in a nutshell it's very simple.
+Of course, there are a few more things like updating the display and for more complicated games, triggering entire light shows and sounds, but in a nutshell it's very simple.

 For more details about visual scripting in general, check out [Unity's documentation](https://docs.unity3d.com/Packages/com.unity.visualscripting@1.8/manual/index.html).
 You will learn about [graphs](https://docs.unity3d.com/Packages/com.unity.visualscripting@1.8/manual/vs-graph-types.html), and about [script and state machines](https://docs.unity3d.com/Packages/com.unity.visualscripting@1.8/manual/vs-graph-machine-types.html).